fjp/ppp/ch3-objects_types_and_values/ch3-review.md

 15. What is a definition?

+A definition is a declaration that sets aside memory for an object.

 16. What is an initialization and how does it differ from an assignment?

 17. What is string concatenation and how do you make it work in C++?